pgrange/bash_unit/README.md

 *assertion* fails if its evaluation returns a status code different from 0.

-In case of failure, the standard error of the evaluated *assertion* is displayed.
+In case of failure, the standard output and error of the evaluated *assertion* is displayed.
 The optional message is also displayed.

 ```bash
 test_assert_fails() {